sap-tutorials/Tutorials/tutorials/hana-configure/hana-configure.md

 [ACCORDION-BEGIN [Step 1: ](Host Configuration)]

-Access your HANA instance that was created in ["How to create an SAP HANA Developer Edition in the Cloud"](https://www.sap.com/developer/tutorials/hana-setup-cloud.html).
+Access your HANA instance.

-Chose Notepad as the Open with Editor.
+Choose Notepad as the Open with Editor.

 Replace the current IP address in front of the hostname `hanapm` with the specific IP address for this workshop which was supplied by your instructor.